This article was updated on 07/18/20.

 On the not so positive side, solid wood may react to temperature changes by expanding in hot conditions and by contracting when conditions are cold.
 Furthermore, due to their natural construction, the size of floorboards is limited.

-Engineered wood flooring - With this type the floor contains solid wood but on a smaller scale.
+Engineered wood flooring - This type the floor contains solid wood but on a smaller scale.
 Only the top layer is made from solid wood.
-Three or four supporting layers of syntactic material such as Plywood and MDF that are glued together supplement the solid wood layer.
+Three or four supporting layers of syntactic material such as Plywood and MDF are glued together to supplement the solid wood layer.

-Engineered wood floor does not equal the service life of solid wood, however it does have some outstanding benefits.
-If you are considering installing wood flooring yourself, engineered wood flooring is suitable for floating installation.
+Engineered wood flooring does not equal the service life of solid wood, however it does have some outstanding benefits.
+If you are considering installing wood flooring yourself, engineered wood flooring is suitable for floating floor installation.

 This is an installation method that is very user friendly and requires no previous experience.
 In addition, the floor will not mind temperature changes and will not react in the same manner as the solid type might.

 Finally, its diverse composition of natural and syntactic material makes the floor more suitable for damp areas such as the kitchen, basement, and bathroom or even as living room flooring if the entire property is located near a source of moisture such as a river or stream.

 Note: This is not the same as laminate floors such as Pergo which contain no top hardwood layer.
 Instead, the top layer is a graphic with a protective coat.
 Laminate is not recommended for wet areas.